Logo

 Conflicts Between Documents

 Sometimes provisions in the CC&Rs contradict the bylaws, or amendments create internal inconsistencies.
-When this happens, generally:
+When this happens, often:

-State law takes precedence over both CC&Rs and bylaws.
+State and federal law take precedence over both CC&Rs and bylaws.

 CC&Rs typically take precedence over bylaws when they conflict.